 What is Windows 10 Kiosk Mode?

 Kiosks provide a self-serving environment, with a defined service to the user.
 The user does not own the kiosk and hence is not responsible for how it functions.
-In a corporate environment, a kiosk mode is set up in corporate environments to prevent access to extraneous features and enable only essential functionality for the employees and restricts extraneous features.
-This facilitates a focused and seamless work set up for employees with minimal access to the underlying device settings, file system etc.
+In a corporate environment, a kiosk mode is set up in corporate environments to prevent access to extraneous features and enable only essential functionality for the employees and restrict extraneous features.
+This facilitates a focused and seamless work set up for employees with minimal access to the underlying device settings, file system, etc.

 Windows 10 kiosk mode is supported on PCs and mobile devices with the Assigned Access and Enterprise Assigned Access features of Windows 10.
 The device signs in automatically and runs a Microsoft App in full screen in a restricted user account, limiting the user access to other apps, device functions or settings.